SaiNisshith/WaveGuide-Sensor-Data-Analyzer---PC-run/README.md

      - Number of Notches: Number of notches you have kept for your waveguide.

 3. **Train Data**:
    - Feed excel files named with the observed temperature values.
-   - Save the files with the temperature observed in the thermocouple (e.g., `35.xlsx` for 35°C).
+For example, if the temperature observed in the thermocouple is 35°C, save the file as `35.xlsx`.
-   - Select the folder path and click "Refresh the feed" button.
+   - Select the folder path containing the excel files and click the "Refresh the feed" button.

 4. **Predictions**:
    - Monitor incoming waveform signal files for temperature predictions.
-   - Select the folder path and click "Monitor this folder" button.
+   - Select the folder path containing the waveform signal files and click the "Monitor this folder" button.

 5. **Access Live Data**:
    - Access live temperature data every 10 seconds via the desktop app or the web app [here](https://wda-e03r.onrender.com/).